Miqats of Hajj and Umrah

 Dhat Irq is located 90 kilometres (56 miles) northeast of Makkah.
 This is the Miqat for people intending to perform Hajj travelling from Iraq, Iran, China, Russia etc.

 Yalamlam (also known as al-Sadiah)

 Yalamlam is located 100 kilometres (62 miles) south of Makkah.
 This is the Miqat for the people of Yemen and those coming from the south.
-Pilgrims travelling from countries such as South Africa, Nigeria etc. will cross this Miqat.
+Pilgrims travelling from countries such as South Africa, Nigeria, etc. will cross this Miqat.

 If an individual from al-Hil has the intention of entering Makkah for another purpose, such as praying Salah at the Haram or visiting friends or relatives, Ihram won’t be required.
-If after entering Makkah the individual decides to perform Umrah, Ihram will need to be assumed at the boundary of the Haram.
+If, after entering Makkah, the individual decides to perform Umrah, Ihram will need to be assumed at the boundary of the Haram.

-The Haram is the sacred boundary of Makkah within which certain acts are considered unlawful which may be lawful elsewhere.
+The Haram is the sacred boundary of Makkah, within which certain acts are considered unlawful that may be lawful elsewhere.
 It is prohibited to hunt wild animals, damage plants or trees, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
 If a violation is carried out within the precinct of the Haram, Damm or Sadaqah is required as expiation.

 The boundaries of the Haram are as follows:

 - Taneem – Masjid Aisha, also known as Masjid Taneem, located about 8 km (5 miles) from the Kaaba and 5 km (3 miles) away from Makkah, in the direction of Madinah.